Enlargement and Article 10

 NATO’s door remains open to any European country in a position to undertake the commitments and obligations of membership, and contribute to security in the Euro-Atlantic area.
 Since 1949, NATO’s membership has increased from 12 to 31 countries through nine rounds of enlargement.
-The Republic of North Macedonia became the latest country to join the Alliance on 27 March 2020.
-Currently, five partner countries have declared their aspirations to NATO membership: Bosnia and Herzegovina, Finland, Georgia, Sweden and Ukraine.
+Finland became the latest country to join the Alliance on 4 April 2023.
+Currently, four partner countries have declared their aspirations to NATO membership: Bosnia and Herzegovina, Georgia, Sweden and Ukraine.
 Finland and Sweden completed accession talks, and Allies signed the Accession Protocols for both countries in July 2022.
-They are now official Invitees and attend NATO meetings as such.
+While Finland has now joined the Alliance, Sweden is an official Invitee and attends NATO meetings as such.
 NATO Secretary General Jens Stoltenberg has highlighted that NATO’s priority is for Sweden’s accession to be completed as soon as possible as well.

 Finland became the latest country to join the Alliance on 4 April 2023.

 - NATO's "open door policy" is based on Article 10 of its founding treaty.
 Any decision to invite a country to join the Alliance is taken by the North Atlantic Council on the basis of consensus among all Allies.
 No third country has a say in such deliberations.